Accounting Act

 Article 32

-2. Five-day reports shall be delivered within 2 days from the end of the five-day period
+2. Five-day reports shall be delivered within 2 days from the end of the five-day period.

-3. Weekly and ten-day reports shall be delivered within 3 days from the end of the week or ten-day period.
+3. Weekly and ten-day reports shall be delivered within 3 days from the end of the week or the ten-day period.

-4. Monthly and quarterly reports shall be delivered within 15 days from the end of the month or three-month period, unless otherwise stipulated by statutory provisions.
+4. Monthly and quarterly reports shall be delivered within 15 days from the end of the month or the three-month period, unless otherwise stipulated by statutory provisions.

 5. Half-yearly reports shall be delivered within 30 days from the end of the half-year period, annual reports shall be governed by provisions of Financial Statement Act.